 What is WatPD?

 The Waterloo Professional Development Program (WatPD) is a subset of Work-Integrated Learning (WIL) Programs at the University of Waterloo.
-We support Waterloo student employability by providing a framework for professional development for all students.
+We support Waterloo student employability by providing a framework for professional development for all undergraduate students.
 Students complete online professional development (PD) courses for academic credit and reflect on the connections between the workplace, their community experiences, their academic courses, and their career goals.

 To learn more about PD courses, visit the About us section of our website.

 How many PD courses do I need to take?

 The number of PD courses you need to take depends on your faculty.
 Co-op students in Applied Health Sciences, Arts, Environment, and Science must complete four PD courses as part of their degree.
 Co-op students in Engineering and Math must complete five PD courses.
 Co-op students in Arts must complete four OR five PD courses, depending on their calendar requirement term.

 When do I take PD courses?